gamestrafe/thedivision2/README.md

-# GameStrafe.com
+# TheDivision2.GameStrafe.com

-This is the overview portal site for the GameStrafe network.
+This is network site for The Division 2 on the GameStrafe network.

 Contributions are always welcome!

 ## Contributions

 Clone the project locally:
-`git clone --recurse-submodules git@github.com:gamestrafe/gamestrafe.com.git`
+`git clone --recurse-submodules git@github.com:gamestrafe/thedivision2.git`

 Optionally: You can run a virtual box with all requirements in it, by bringing it up using `vagrant up`